ioccc-src/winner/1984/mullender/README.md

 When this program is compiled, the compiler places the array somewhere in memory, just like it places any compiled code somewhere in memory.
-Usually, the C startup code (`crt0.o`) calls a routine named `main()`.
-The loader fills in the address in the startup code, but at least on the old systems where this program rans, it doesn't know that the `main()` in this program isn't code but data!
+Usually, the C startup code ([crt0.o](https://en.wikipedia.org/wiki/Crt0)) calls a routine named `main()`.
+The loader fills in the address in the startup code, but at least on the old systems where this program ran, it doesn't know that the `main()` in this program isn't code but data!

 When the program is run, the C startup code transfers control to the location `main`.
 The contents of the array just happen to be machine instructions for